signindotorg/signindotorg.github.io/README.md

-This is the Jekyll source for signin.org web site.
+This is the HTML source for signin.org web site.